Providing the highest quality law enforcement training since 2009

 Nick is a lead instructor for our Social Media Investigations Course.

-Tyler Atkins began his career in law enforcement while pursuing higher education at Radford University.
+Tyler A. began his career in law enforcement while pursuing higher education at Radford University.
 He earned a Bachelor of Science and Master of Arts degree in Criminal Justice with a focus on crime and data analysis.
-Tyler has served as a Crime Analyst with the Roanoke Police Department in southwestern Virginia.
-His primary duties included performing tactical crime analysis but he was given the opportunity to further develop the Department's intelligence capabilities.
+Tyler served as a Crime Analyst with the Roanoke Police Department in southwestern Virginia.
+His primary duties included performing tactical crime analysis and developing the Department's intelligence capabilities.

 In 2015, Tyler was hired by the Baltimore Police Department to serve as an Open Source Intelligence Analyst.
 It was here that he continued to hone his tradecraft in open source intelligence collection and analysis.
-Tyler performed open source threat assessments for major events in Baltimore City including the civil unrest that occurred in Baltimore during the summer of 2015, threats to government officials, and large-scale events, among many other incidents.
+Tyler performed open source threat assessments for major events in Baltimore City, assisted with investigations regarding threats to government officials, government locations, large-scale events, among many other incidents.